davidcalikes/Late-Gigs/docs/README.md

     * Users who book acts for venues and are looking to book an act for a particular day of the coming weekend.

-    * Users who are performers lloking to book an act for a particualar day of the coming weekend.
+    * Users who are performers loking to find a gig for a particualar day of the coming weekend.

     * Users who have had a gig cancelled due to Covid.